sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 .. image:: ../images/compare_MF_kMC.pdf

-If an increase in the number of sites is not possible, it is recommanded that multiple identically prepared simulations are performed.
+If an increase in the number of sites is not possible, it is recommended that multiple identically prepared simulations are performed.
 (see example on :ref:`Parallel simulations <parallel>` and :ref:`calculating turnover frequencies <tof>`).